cameronbourke/closest-location/README.md

 This is a tiny and simple script created in response to this question, http://stackoverflow.com/questions/21279559/geolocation-closest-locationlat-long-from-my-position

 All credit goes to Andrew for the original code, http://stackoverflow.com/users/622104/andrew-opengeocode

 ### Installation
 If you are using jQuery, then simply just add the file to your `index.html` and you are right to go.

-If you are using Angular, then copy the code into a service and make sure to create the `nearestLocation` function on the services scope like so:
+If you are using Angular, then copy the code into a service and make sure to create the `nearestLocation` function on the service's scope like so:
 ```
 this.nearestLocation = nearestLocation;
 ```

 ### How to use
-Theres only three things you need to bring to this pool party, a `latitude`, a `longitude` and an `array of arrays` that contain your locations that you want to compare the latitiude and longitiude too.
+There's only three things you need to bring to this pool party, a `latitude`, a `longitude` and an `array of arrays` that contains your locations that you want to compare the latitiude and longitiude too.
 The `array of arrays` must be structed like below:
 ```
 var locations = [